barbazul/1kfa/mod_guide_gm.md

 <!--
 ### GM Prompt

-Similar to the "Choose Risk Drivers" process, the players will now help the GM create the first (maybe the *primary*) plot hook in the story.
+Similar to the "Choose Fateful Moments" process, the players will now help the GM create the first (maybe the *primary*) plot hook in the story.

 The players collectively decide on two of the following plot hooks, and the